Chapter 10 : Year 1: May 2nd, 1999

 “Betty Braithwaite, Witch Weekly,” she said, her voice dripping with obsequiousness.
 “Got time for a couple of questions?”

 Harry and Ron exchanged a look.
-From their experience of Witch Weekly – which they both would claim was strictly delimited to accidental glances at Mrs Weasley’s copies of the magazine when she’d left them open somewhere around the house and the headlines had caught their eyes – Betty Braithwaite’s readers would not be interested in questions that only concerned the Battle of Hogwarts or things related to it.
+From their experience of Witch Weekly – which they both would claim was strictly delimited to accidental glances at Mrs Weasley’s copies of the magazine when she had left them open somewhere around the house and the headlines had caught their eyes – Betty Braithwaite’s readers would not be interested in questions that only concerned the Battle of Hogwarts or things related to it.
 They would both prefer not to answer questions like: “What famous witch would you rather date?”, “Do you respond to fan mail?” or “Describe to our readers the easiest way to win your heart!”

 Betty Braithwaite waited patiently for their response, still with the same wide smile on her face.
 “It will only take you a few short minutes,” she coaxed.
 When neither one of them answered her, she pulled out a piece of parchment and a quill from her purse and adjusted her spectacles.
 “Brilliant!
 Mr Potter, let’s begin with you.
 Would you say that your love life has improved in any way since you became the man who defeated You-Know-Who?”